History

 3) to use local actors and writers whenever possible and eventually to pay them.

 The original name was The Stagecoach Inc. It had nothing to do with doing western themed plays, but referred to traveling to other communities.
-The logo on our first sign was an actual stagecoach.
+The logo on their first sign was an actual stagecoach.
 The reference was a bit obscure and caused no end of confusion because of the Stagecoach Inn Restaurant in Garden City.

-Approximately 15 years ago the by-laws were revised and the Stagecoach name was split into Stage Coach.
+In the early ’90s, the by-laws were revised and the Stagecoach name was split into Stage Coach.
 It was felt the because we were not traveling, the reference to the conveyance didn’t mean anything to the public, and that perhaps because we were “coaches of stage work” the name “Stage Coach” would make more sense and separate us a little more in the public’s mind from the restaurant.

 There were five productions the first season that were performed in the basement of the Basque Center in downtown Boise.
 Ticket prices were $3.50 and the annual operating budget was just over $5,000.
-One production that year did travel to Mountain Home, Idaho and one production was written by one of the founding members.
+One production that year did travel to Mountain Home, ID and one production was written by one of the founding members.
 The first two seasons at the Basque Center were followed by two seasons at the Women’s Club on Main Street in downtown Boise and one season at the former Chapins Restaurant on Federal Way in Boise.

 NOTE: The spelling of “Theatre” in Stage Coach Theatre is the English spelling and used to differentiate between live stage “Theatre” and movie “Theaters.”